caleb-kahan/epicGraphics/README.md

 ```

 ## How to Run

-Run the test file by blank.
+You can test the two submission files to the gallery by either entering "make gallery1" or "make gallery2"
+You can also a test a long submission file testing print, Revolution, Extrusion, and shape, which displays several objects one a time by just entering "make"